Rev Alexander Titley Hall

 ATH’s will made bequests to all his staff based upon their length of service.
 His chauffeur, Horace Stacey, received a lump sum of £6,000 and an annuity of £500 with both his wife and daughter also receiving smaller payments as well as annuities on Horace’s death.
 ATH also bequeathed to Horace “…my motor car with all accessories and also such of my outdoor effects including livestock garden and farm implements fodder and such furniture personal effects and contents of my house Coombehurst as he may select … to the value of £500…” Additionally Horace was also given the option of continuing the use of the house he occupied, cow stable and piggeries, all the fields and farm buildings owned by ATH and use of all roads giving access to them free of rent rates and taxes for 6 months after the priest’s death!

-More than twenty other individuals received bequests in ATH’s will, including £100 to both Rev J F Fuller and Rev Evan Jones, who each had been priest-in-charge of All Saints’ church 1915-1924 and 1924-1928, respectively.
+More than twenty other individuals received bequests in ATH’s will, including £100 to both Rev James F Fuller and Rev Evan Jones, who each had been priest-in-charge of All Saints’ church 1915-1924 and 1924-1928, respectively.

 The church of St Bartholomew in Appleby (where ATH had been parish priest) received £300 to be invested and the income to be used for the upkeep of the churchyard.